FZFR/Xendit-FOSSBilling/README.md

 2. Enter API Credentials: Input your Xendit `API Key` and `Webhook Verification Token`.
 You can obtain these from your Xendit dashboard.
 3. Configure Preferences: Customize settings like sandbox mode and logging as needed.
 4. Save Changes: Remember to update your configuration.
-5. Test Transactions (Optional): Test your gateway integration through a payment process.
+5. Test Transactions: It's recommended to test your gateway integration through a payment process in sandbox mode before going live.
-6. Go Live: Switch to live mode to start accepting real payments.
+6. Go Live: Switch to live mode to start accepting real payments once testing is complete.

 ### Webhook Configuration